The International Trade Blog Export Compliance

 One of the most basic components of export compliance is often one of the most overlooked: antiboycott regulations.
-These regulations prohibit U.S. companies from acknowledging or complying with requests from foreign entities to boycott Israel and certain other countries.
+The Export Administration Regulations (EAR) prohibit U.S. companies from acknowledging or complying with requests from foreign entities to boycott Israel and certain other countries.

 Current Antiboycott Conduct